LaughingSun/laughingsun-jstoolset/README.md

 ##tools

-+xhrloader-factory - an async xhr loader with caching, factory and plugin features
++ xhrloader-factory - an async xhr loader with caching, factory and plugin features

 ##APIs